transientskp/tkp/documentation/tools/tkp-inject.rst

 Preamble
 --------

-In order to images through the Trap, they are required to provide a comprehensive set of metadata, including details such as observation time, frequency and the shape of the restoring beam.
+In order to images through the TraP, they are required to provide a comprehensive set of metadata, including details such as observation time, frequency and the shape of the restoring beam.